rasmenis/Digital-Portfolio-Term4/README.md

 I followed the rule of networking, treating others with respect and professionalism, and engaged with posts that align with my career goals.
 I also connected with senior developers and mentors at Plum Systems to gain insights into software engineering best practices and workplace culture.

-###  Result
-This activity taught me how to network with confidence and purpose.
-I now maintain a growing professional network that supports my learning and career development.
-Networking has opened opportunities for mentorship and collaboration both at **Plum Systems** and beyond.
+**Result**
+Through this activity, I developed a professional network that actively contributes to my personal and career growth.
+Networking enhanced my understanding of industry standards, exposed me to mentorship opportunities, and strengthened my ability to communicate professionally.
+These connections have already supported my learning at Plum Systems and may contribute to future career opportunities in software development.

 ### 📸 Evidence
 <img width="1277" height="605" alt="2024" src="https://github.com/user-attachments/assets/b43132ee-8f6b-4e2d-9f78-872af9f507d0" />